 History of the Powerhouse: A deep dive into UH football’s past

-Miranda, who had just graduated from the University a year prior as a mechanical engineering technology major, slowly began to pay attention to a player in white wearing No. 7 for the Cougars, Case Keenum.
+Miranda, who had just graduated from the University a year prior as a mechanical engineering technology major, slowly began to pay attention to a player in white that was wearing No. 7 for the Cougars — Case Keenum.

 “You just need to watch this guy,” Miranda recalled his college friends say to him when he was still a student.
 “He’s good.”